Our Founder

 Henry Atem

-Henry Atem is a spirited leader, a democracy and elections specialist, and a devoted humanitarian with 15 years of experience working with international organizations across multiple countries and regions worldwide.
-Born in the Cameroon’s port city of Tiko, Henry's altruism is influenced by his first-hand experience of the many difficulties, conflicts, and pain his home nation is currently experiencing.
+Henry Atem is a spirited leader, a democracy specialist, and a devoted humanitarian with over 15 years of experience working with international organizations across multiple countries and regions worldwide.
+Born in Cameroon's port city of Tiko, Henry's altruism is influenced by his first-hand experience of the many difficulties, conflicts, and pain in many nations, similar to what his home nation is currently experiencing.
 Beginning his career in local politics at the young age of 19, Henry first served as Municipal Councilor of Tiko, helping to shape local governance, and worked to encourage the participation of his home city's youth in local development and grassroots politics.

-Throughout his professional and spiritual growth, Henry has witnessed the suffering of thousands of children and women worldwide, fostering inside him an intense commitment to embrace his gifts as a communicator and leader to fervently serve the international public good.
-In his travels across the globe, mostly in-conflict or post-conflict countries such as Afghanistan, the Ivory Coast, Papua New Guinea, South Sudan, Haiti, Libya, and Iraq, Henry's desire to help the vulnerable has only been emboldened further, and his passion for God and international service has only deepened.
+Throughout his professional and spiritual growth, Henry has witnessed the suffering of millions of children and women worldwide, fostering inside him an intense commitment to embrace his gifts as a humanitarian and leader to fervently serve the international public good.
+In his travels, working for the African Union, the United Nations, the United Nations Development Program, the International Institute for Democracy and Electoral Assistance, and the Carter Center, he served in conflict or post-conflict countries such as Afghanistan, the Ivory Coast, Papua New Guinea, South Sudan, Syria, Haiti, Libya, and Iraq.
+Henry's desire to help the vulnerable has only been emboldened further, and his passion for God and international service has only deepened.
 When an armed conflict erupted in his home country of the Cameroons, leaving thousands dead and millions of civilians afflicted, Henry established the Atem Foundation to further his humanitarian efforts, advocate for the rights of women and children, and provide greater access to aid, education, empowerment, and research to improve the international humanitarian response.

 Henry dedicates his passion for God and his commitment to service to the influence, legacy, and love of his grandparents, Otto Ekpeni Itoe and Cecilia Pande Itoe, two guiding figures of his life who continue to inspire his mission and the work of the Atem Foundation to this day.